House panel presses toward historic Trump impeachment vote

-WASHINGTON (AP) — The House Judiciary Committee pressed toward a historic vote Thursday to approve articles of impeachment against President Donald Trump.
-Split sharply along party lines, the panel was expected to send the charges to the full House for pre-Christmas action next week.
+WASHINGTON (AP) — The House Judiciary Committee pushed deliberately toward a historic vote Thursday night to approve articles of impeachment against President Donald Trump, splitting sharply along party lines in a grueling session that stretched late into the evening.
+It was expected to end with charges being sent to the full House for action next week, before the holidays.

 Trump is only the fourth U.S. president to face impeachment proceedings and the first to be running for reelection at the same time.
 He insists he did nothing wrong and blasts the Democrats’ effort daily as a sham and harmful to America.
 Republican allies seem unwavering in their opposition to expelling Trump, and he claims to be looking ahead to swift acquittal in a Senate trial.

-Speaker Nancy Pelosi sounded confident Thursday that Democrats will have the votes to impeach the president without Republican support when the full House votes next week, but said it is up to individual lawmakers to weigh the evidence.
+Speaker Nancy Pelosi sounded confident Thursday that Democrats, who once tried to avoid a solely partisan effort, will have the votes to impeach the president without Republican support when the full House votes.
+But she said it was up to individual lawmakers to weigh the evidence.

 “The fact is we take an oath to protect and defend the Constitution of the United States,” Pelosi told reporters.
 “No one is above the law; the president will be held accountable for his abuse of power and for his obstruction of Congress.”